qawolf/qawolf/docs/docs/use_custom_selectors.md

 You can update your front end code to include these test attributes.
 Don't worry - you don't need to do this all at once.
 If a test attribute is not included for a test step, QA Wolf will fall back to the [default selector logic](#default-selector-logic).

-In this guide we'll use the `data-qa` attribute as our test attribute, but you can use whatever attribute you like (examples: `data-test`, `aria-label`). `data-*` attributes allow you to store extra information on your element, and in our case we'll use `data-qa` to label elements that are used in our tests.
+In this guide we'll use the `data-qa` attribute as our test attribute, but you can use whatever attribute you like. `data-*` attributes allow you to store extra information on your element, and in our case we'll use `data-qa` to label elements that are used in our tests.

 Let's say we have a submit button in our application with the following [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML):